jcassarly/nrc_mazebot/README.md

 ###Ramps
 can only use side walls for keeping parallel

-if we are going down the ramp we should slow down
+if we are going down the ramp we should slow down<br />

-if we are going up the ramp, we should speed up
+if we are going up the ramp, we should speed up<br />

-####Get Distance